mat1/building-microservices/exercises/3-testing.md

 Your task is to write some component tests for the MovieController.
 You should test the two operations `GET /api/v1/movies` and `GET /api/v1/movies/{id}`.

 REST Assured is a library which helps you to test REST services with Java.
-You can find more deatils about REST Assured [here](http://rest-assured.io/).
+You can find more details about REST Assured [here](http://rest-assured.io/).

 ### Add REST Assured